 What Will You Study

 This is a major-minor degree, comprising three quarters English Literature and one quarter Creative Writing.
-In English Literature, you’ll take core and optional modules, gain in-depth knowledge of a variety of literary writings and have the opportunity to specialise in genres and periods that particularly appeal to you.
-You’ll be taught Creative Writing by widely published authors who share their expertise through workshops that focus closely on your own writing and through lectures that address general issues of effective writing and professional development.
+In English Literature, you’ll take core and optional modules, gaining in-depth knowledge of a variety of literary writings with the opportunity to specialise in genres and periods that particularly appeal to you.
+You’ll be taught Creative Writing modules (please see course QW38) by published authors who share their expertise through workshops that focus closely on your own writing and lectures that address general issues of effective writing and professional development.

 - English Language and Creative Writing : BA Hons

 - English Language and Literature : BA Hons